zenwalk/feralfilehosting/Feral Wiki/HTTP/Putting your WWW folder to use/readme.md

 Once it has restarted the h5ai should be working.

+### h5ai custom directory with nginx that is not password protected

-For a specific directory only, change the location:
+For a specific directory only, you can change the location in the `h5ai.conf` if the directory you want to use is not already password protected:

 **Important note:** The location is relative to your WWW root.
 Make sure the location exists in your WWW.

+For example we can edit the `h5ai.conf` to this:

 ~~~
 location /links {